 On the Reynolda Campus, tuition scholarships, fellowships, teaching assistantships, and research assistantships are available to qualified students.
 On request, individual departments or the dean of the Graduate School will supply information regarding levels of support.
 Assistantships and fellowships include full-tuition scholarships as part of the grant.
 An assistantship includes a tuition scholarship plus compensation for services rendered.
-Assistants work from twelve to fifteen hours per week and carry a normal load of courses.
+Assistants work from twelve to fifteen hours per week and carry a normal courseload.

-Acceptance of a Fellowship, Teaching Assistantship, or Research Assistantship carries with it the obligation to perform duties assigned by the student's department.
+Acceptance of a fellowship (Bowman Gray campus), teaching assistantship, or research assistantship carries with it the obligation to perform duties assigned by the student's department.
 Unsatisfactory performance or failure to complete these assigned duties will result in the withdrawal of all financial aid.
 In this case, students may be allowed to continue the program by paying the remainder of their own tuition on a pro rata basis, provided they are in good academic standing, or they may be dropped from the program.
 Exceptions to this regulation may be made on an individual basis involving extraordinary circumstances and with the recommendation of the student's department.